EVSP501 Environmental Management (3 semester hours)

 EVSP698 Comprehensive Exam in Environmental Policy and Management (0 semester hours)

 Comprehensive final examination for students in the Master of Science in Environmental Policy and Management program.
 IMPORTANT: You must have COMPLETED all other courses in the program and have a GPA of 3.0 in order to register for this course.
 As an Environmental Policy student, you must pass this comprehensive exam in order to have your degree conferred.
 The comprehensive exam must be taken by the course end date or a failing grade will be posted.
 If you fail your first course attempt to pass the comprehensive exam, you will need to get approval to register for a second attempt of the course and BOTH final course grades will show in your transcript.

 EVSP699 Environmental Policy and Management Capstone (3 semester hours)

 Designed specifically for students with an interest in scholarly research or continuing their academic career in doctoral studies, this course requires students to present original scholarly research.
 The capstone thesis must have a substantial research component, which will include research questions and presentation of an original argument using proper academic writing conventions.
 Students writing a capstone thesis will collect and analyze data from carefully documented primary and/or secondary sources, and will develop a rigorous research paper in the style of a traditional scientific paper (i.e., abstract, introduction, methods, results, discussion, references).
 The capstone thesis must represent an original contribution to the body of knowledge within the broad field of environmental policy and management.
 The theories, research methods, analytical skills, and substantive knowledge obtained through the Environmental Policy and Management curriculum provide the basis for the thesis project.
-This course may not be taken until 30 credit hours have been successfully completed and student has a 3.0 GPA.
+NOTE: This is intended to be the final course in the degree program.
 This course is 16 weeks in length.
-(Prerequisites: EVSP500 or EVSP601)
+(Prerequisite: EVSP500 or EVSP601)